Antoine de Saint-Exupéry: Disappearance

-Prior to his return to flight duty with his squadron in North Africa, the collaborationist Vichy Regime unilaterally promoted Saint-Exupéry as one of its members – quite a shock to the author.
-Subsequently, French General (later French President) Charles de Gaulle, whom Saint-Exupéry held in low regard, publicly implied that the author-pilot was supporting Germany.
-Depressed at this, he began to drink heavily.
-Additionally, his health, both physically and mentally, had been deteriorating.
-Saint-Exupéry was said to be intermittently subject to depression and there was discussion of taking him off flying status.
+Before his return to flight duty with his squadron in North Africa, the collaborationist Vichy Regime unilaterally promoted Saint-Exupéry as one of its members.
+Saint-Exupéry was shocked and dismayed by this, in keeping with his historical harsh criticism of the Vichy Regime.
+Subsequently, French General (later French President) Charles de Gaulle, whom Saint-Exupéry held in low regard, made a public statement that implied that Saint-Exupéry was supporting Germany.
+Saint-Exupéry became depressed by these events and began to consume alcohol heavily.
+His physical and mental health began deteriorating.
+Saint-Exupéry was said, by his peers in the air force, to be intermittently subject to depression, and there was discussion about grounding him.

-Saint-Exupéry's last assigned reconnaissance mission was to collect intelligence on German troop movements in and around the Rhone Valley preceding the Allied invasion of southern France ("Operation Dragoon").
+Saint-Exupéry's last reconnaissance mission was to collect intelligence on German troop movements in and around the Rhone Valley preceding Operation Dragoon, the Allied invasion of southern France.
 Although he had been reinstated to his old squadron with the provision that he was to fly only five missions, on 31 July 1944, he took off in an unarmed P-38 on his ninth reconnaissance mission from an airbase on Corsica.
 To the great alarm of his squadron compatriots, he did not return, vanishing without a trace.
 Word of his disappearance soon spread across the literary world and then it spread into international headlines.

 Discovery at sea

-In September 1998, to the east of Riou Island (south of Marseille) a fishermen found a silver identity bracelet bearing the names of Saint-Exupéry, his wife Consuelo, and his American publisher, Reynal & Hitchcock.
+In September 1998, to the east of Riou Island (south of Marseille), a fisherman found a silver identity bracelet bearing the names of Saint-Exupéry, his wife Consuelo, and his American publisher, Reynal & Hitchcock.
 The bracelet was hooked to a piece of fabric, presumably from his flight suit.
 Announcement of the discovery was an emotional event in France, where Saint-Exupéry was a national icon, and some disputed its authenticity because it was found far from his intended flight path, implying that the aircraft might not have been shot down.